CL discography

-CL is a South Korean rapper and singer-songwriter.
-Her discography currently consists of one studio album, one extended play and eighteen singles.
+The discography of South Korean rapper and singer CL consists of one studio album, one extended play and eighteen singles.
 Her debut solo single "The Baddest Female" peaked within the top five on the Gaon Digital Chart.
-She followed up with the track "MTBD" and the standalone singles "Doctor Pepper" and "Hello Bitches".
+Its follow up single "MTBD" was released in 2014, as part of 2NE1's final studio album Crush (2014).
+The standalone singles "Doctor Pepper" and "Hello Bitches" were released in 2015.
 In 2016, her first English-language single "Lifted" became the first entry by a solo female Korean artist to appear on the Billboard Hot 100.
-In 2019, she released her digital EP project In the Name of Love, and had five of its six tracks peak within the top 15 on the Billboard World Digital Songs chart.
+In 2019, she released the EP In the Name of Love, and five of its six tracks peaked within the top 15 on the Billboard World Digital Songs chart.